Gent–Wevelgem: Character of the race

 The essential ingredients of Gent–Wevelgem have remained the same for decades.
 First to take their toll on the peloton, in the opening 100 kilometres, are the crosswinds and often rainy weather on exposed, flat roads across Flanders’ largest open plain.
 As teams try to protect and position their captains in the early stages of the race, splits and echelons at this point frequently see 40 to 60 riders eliminated from the running.

 The Kemmelberg first featured in 1955 and has become the centrepiece of the race.
 The steepest slopes reach 23 % gradient near the top.

 Subsequently, after hours of pounding across the Flanders flatlands and the occasional excursion to Northern France, the riders approach the hill zone in Heuvelland, which features the day's most difficult ascents.
 The hills are at the heart of the action and usually the sites where breakaways are formed.
 The race's most renowned climb is the Kemmelberg, a fully cobbled hill road in Kemmel with gradients up to 23%, but equally notorious for its difficult and technical descent.

 The Kemmelberg, the highest point in the region, is the toughest climb and the emotional centrepiece of the race.
 Named after Camulos, the Celtic god of war, the Kemmelberg's summit lies atop a thickly wooded ridge which was the scene of the Battle of the Lys in April 1918, in which more than 200,000 soldiers died.
 The climb has been controversial in the past because of several severe crashes in its descent.
 In 2007 French rider Jimmy Casper crashed heavily, suffering numerous facial and other fractures.
 In 2016 the climb was addressed by its steepest road for the first time in more than 20 years.

-After the Kemmelberg, the ultimate battle between breakaways formed on the bergs and the chasing peloton unfolds on the 35-kilometre flat roads towards the finish.
+After the Kemmelberg, the ultimate battle between breakaways formed on the climbs and the chasing peloton unfolds on the 35-kilometre flat roads towards the finish.
 Despite its reputation as a sprinter's classic, Gent–Wevelgem's breakaways frequently hold off their pursuers because of the unpredictable terrain.

 The Kemmelberg is one of the only cobbled sites in the race.